|Edward Finney (1903 - 1983)|

 In the late 1930s, Pizor signed Tim McCoy for a series ... but it was never made.
 McCoy filed a lawsuit for lost wages and won a $37,000.00 judgement against Pizor.

-Best remembered as the producer of Monogram's Range Busters.
+Best remembered as the producer of Monogram's Range Busters trio westerns.

 There's some biographical info on Sol Lesser at the Society of Independent Motion Picture Producers website: http://www.cobbles.com/simpp_archive/sol_lesser.htm

-Friend and business manager of Buck Jones ... injured in the Cocoanut Grove nightclub fire which killed Jones ... primarily remembered for his work at Monogram in westerns such as the Rough Riders.
+Dunlap was a friend and business manager of Buck Jones ... and he was injured in the 1942 Cocoanut Grove nightclub fire in Boston which killed Jones.
+Dunlap is best remembered for his work at Monogram in westerns such as the Rough Riders.

-At Monogram, Dunlap was Vice President in charge of production, and he reported to Monogram boss and president W. Ray Johnston.
+His official title was Vice President in Charge of Production, and he reported to Monogram boss and president W. Ray Johnston.

-Born in Austria, the movie career of A. W. Hackle began circa 1930.
-He was the owner of 1930s Supreme Pictures.
-Bob Steele began his lengthy working relationship with Hackel in a group of eight oaters released in 1934-1935.
-For the 1935-1936 release season, the Steele series continued ... and Hackel also signed Johnny Mack Brown for eight.
-A bit of good luck occurred for Steele, Brown and Hackel.
-Republic Pictures was formed in 1935 with the merger/consolidation of Mascot Pictures, Monogram Pictures, Consolidated Film Laboratories, and more.
-The new startup company needed some westerns to distribute, and they reached agreement with Hackel for new Brown and Steele adventures which would carry the Republic Pictures logo.
-The totals - Hackel's production company churned out 32 Steeles and 16 with Brown.
+Citizenship paperwork, World War II draft registration, and other documents on Ancestry.com and Family Search indicate Hackel was born in Austria (and more specifically, in the small town of Ulanow, Austria which is now located in Poland).
+Prior to the movie business, he was a manufacturer of ladies clothing.
+Hackel's movie career began circa 1930 and his company was named Supreme Pictures.
+Bob Steele began a lengthy relationship with Hackel in a group of eight oaters released in 1934 - 1935.
+For the 1935 - 1936 release season, the Steele series continued ... and Hackel also signed Johnny Mack Brown for eight.
+Then came a bit of good luck for Steele, Brown and Hackel.
+Republic Pictures was formed in 1935 with the merger / consolidation of Mascot Pictures, Consolidated Film Laboratories, and more.
+The new startup company needed some westerns to distribute, and they reached agreement with Hackel for new Brown and Steele adventures which would carry the Republic Pictures brand name and logo.
+The totals - Hackel's production company did 32 Steeles and 16 with Brown.
+In the early to mid 1940s, Hackel was doing mysteries and ghostly films at Monogram Pictures.

 Best remembered for his work with William Boyd on the Hopalong Cassidy series.

-There's some biographical info on Harry Sherman at the Society of Independent Motion Picture Producers website: http://www.cobbles.com/simpp_archive/harry_sherman.htm
+There's biographical info on Harry Sherman at the Society of Independent Motion Picture Producers website: http://www.cobbles.com/simpp_archive/harry_sherman.htm

-The photo right is of Adamson (acting under the name Denver Dixon) in a bit role in a 1942 Range Busters oater at Monogram.
+The photo right is of Adamson (acting under the name Denver Dixon) in a 1942 Range Busters oater at Monogram.
 Adamson was AKA Denver Dixon, Al Mix and Art Mix (but not to be confused with the 'other' Art Mix whose real name was George Kesterson).
 Adamson produced various ultra low budget silent and sound western shorts and features starring himself as well as Buffalo Bill, Jr., Wally Wales, Buddy Roosevelt, Wally West, and Art Mix/George Kesterson.
 His production companies had various names including California Motion Picture Enterprises and Security Pictures.
-Adamson/Dixon was also a prolific bit player in scores of westerns.
-There's a section on the Old Corral devoted to Adamson/Dixon and his films.
+Adamson / Dixon was also a prolific bit player in scores of westerns.

 AKA Robert Tansey, Bob Tansey, Robert Emmet, more.
 Tansey was a jack-of-all-trades, doing scripts, writing stories, production supervision, assistant directing, directing and producing.
 Probably best remembered for the Monogram Trail Blazers with Maynard, Gibson and Steele and bringing together singing cowboy Eddie Dean and Lash LaRue in Cinecolor oaters at PRC.